Taywan Taylor: 2018 season

 On September 16, 2018, Taylor caught his first and only touchdown of the season on a screen pass from Blaine Gabbert as the Titans beat the Houston Texans by a score of 20–17.
 Two weeks later, Taylor had a career-high seven receptions for 77 yards during a 26–23 overtime victory over the Philadelphia Eagles.
 However, during a Week 9 victory against the Dallas Cowboys, Taylor injured his foot, causing him to miss the next 3 games.
 He returned in time for the Week 13 matchup against the New York Jets and had his first 100-yard game, catching 3 passes for 104 yards as the Titans won by a score of 26–22.

 Taylor finished his second professional season with 37 receptions for 466 yards and a touchdown.

 Cleveland Browns

-On August 31, 2019, Taylor was traded to the Cleveland Browns for an undisclosed 2020 NFL Draft pick.
-Taylor only played in three games from Weeks 2–4, starting the Browns' Week two game against the New York Jets, and was only targeted once for a reception in the season, not making it.
+On August 31, 2019, Taylor was traded to the Browns for an undisclosed 2020 NFL draft pick.
+Taylor only played in three games from Weeks 2–4, starting the Browns' Week two game against the Jets, and was only targeted once for a reception in the season, not making it.
 He did return three kicks for 53 yards.
 The Browns finished with a 6–10 record.

 Taylor was waived by the Browns on September 5, 2020.
 The Browns re-signed Taylor to their practice squad on September 6, 2020.
 Taylor was promoted to the Browns' active roster on October 7, 2020.
 The Browns placed Taylor on injured reserve with a neck injury on December 8, 2020.